hmqcnoesy/booknotes/Web/Matts Curly Braces.md

 which they appear in the HTML.
 But sometimes it may be desirable to break the flow and take control over the positioning of elements using CSS.
-This dan be done with the
+This can be done with the
 `position` property, which can have 4 values:
 `static` (default, content flows normally),
 `relative` (moves the element relative to